ascend4/ascend4/A4SQP_C_API.md

 - maintaining the C solve's `x` array during trial points
 - mapping core results back to IPOPT-like return codes and solve statistics

+Approximate Hessian ownership is core-side.
+Both the C API and ASCEND adapter store their BFGS approximation as `struct A4SqpDenseHessian` and call `a4sqp_dense_hessian_bfgs_update`; neither adapter implements the BFGS formula or PSD repair.
+Exact Hessian assembly remains adapter-side because ASCEND exact Hessians come from `relman`, while callback/CUTEst exact Hessians come from IPOPT-like `eval_h` data.

+The C API now supports opt-in acceptable convergence.
+It uses the same shared core convergence check as strict convergence, but with `acceptable_tol` and a consecutive-iteration counter.
+Defaults are strict (`acceptable_iter = 0`) so ASCEND and CUTEst runs remain comparable unless the benchmark profile explicitly enables relaxed termination.

+The C API now also reports a core KKT residual and can use it for convergence when `kkt_convergence=1`.
+The residual combines scaled primal infeasibility, a bound-aware Lagrangian stationarity residual using QP row multipliers where available, and constraint complementarity.
+The diagnostic tries both row-multiplier signs and records the lower-residual sign in `kkt_lambda_sign`, because QP/front-end sign conventions can otherwise obscure the real stationarity size.
+The C API and ASCEND adapter default `kkt_convergence` off for compatibility; the CUTEst runner defaults it on for benchmark pass-rate reporting.

+The C API also exposes experimental globalization controls for CUTEst triage.
+`filter_accept` is constrained-only and can accept a merit-decreasing step when constraint violation improves enough even if the predicted-reduction ratio rejects it. `trust_unconstrained` applies the existing trust-region radius to objective-only QPs. `restoration` enables the core-owned feasibility restoration phase: the adapter only passes option values and the core decides when to enter or leave restoration mode.
+These controls are disabled by default.

 The CUTEst bridge under `solvers/a4sqp/cutest` is intentionally thin.
 It decodes SIF problems through CUTEst/SIFDecode, implements the C API callbacks, and records benchmark JSONL.
 It should not contain solver algorithm logic.